PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Benchmarks

-\paragraph{Metrics.} We compute the panoptic quality~\cite{kirillov2019cvpr-ps} for the predicted instance masks of crop leaves, denoted as $\text{PQ}_{\text{leaf}}$.
+\myparagraph{Metrics.} We compute the panoptic quality~\cite{kirillov2019cvpr-ps} for the predicted instance masks of crop leaves, denoted as $\text{PQ}_{\text{leaf}}$.
 As previously, any instance prediction associated with a partially visible instance does not affect the score.

-\paragraph{Results and Discussion.} \cref{tab:leaf_instance_segmentation} shows the results of the investigated baselines.
-In this setting, the approaches generally struggle to separate leaves in large overlap situations, where the plant canopy is very dense and contains many overlapping leaves.
-Again, we suspect that more domain-specific approaches could induce prior knowledge to achieve a better separation.
+\myparagraph{Results and Discussion.} \cref{tab:leaf_instance_segmentation} shows the results of the investigated baselines.
+In this setting, the approaches generally struggle to separate leaves\change{, as they are naturally overlapping, even for smaller plants.
+In~Fig.~20 and~Fig.~21 of the supplement, we support these results qualitatively and provide more detailed metrics differentiating between each data collection day in~Tab.~17~ of the supplement. } Again, we suspect that more domain-specific approaches could induce prior knowledge to achieve a better separation.